QUaServer/QUaServer/README.md

 * The `-DUA_NAMESPACE_ZERO=FULL` option is needed because by default *open62541* does not include the complete address space of the OPC UA standard in order to reduce binary size.
 But to support events, it is actually necessary to have the `FULL` address space available in the server application.

-* The `-DUA_ENABLE_SUBSCRIPTIONS_EVENTS=ON` is the flag that enabled events, and that is marked as **experimental**.
+* The `-DUA_ENABLE_SUBSCRIPTIONS_EVENTS=ON` is the flag that enables events.

-Build the library, and afterwards replace [./src/amalgamation/open62541.h](./src/amalgamation/open62541.h) and [./src/amalgamation/open62541.c](./src/amalgamation/open62541.c).
-Notice that the amalgamation files are considerably larger than the previous ones because now they contain the full address space.
+Note that the amalgamation files are now considerably larger because now they contain the full default OPC UA address space.

 Now build the library using the Qt project included in this repo: